 The most important thing for me is to find someone I LIKE.
-Chat with them on the phone – yes, texting is good but the telephone is better because you will learn a lot from their voice, interest level in you and their ability or experience to relate to your situation.
+Chat with them on the phone – yes, texting is good but the telephone is better because you will learn a lot from their voice, interest level in you and their ability or experience related to your situation or need.

 No-one is right for everyone.
 You might need an expert in accent reduction – that is a totally different skill, most coaches have a roster of colleagues they can happily refer prospective clients too.